Dennis Aogo: International career

 Aogo was a member of the German U21 squad.
 Due to FIFA regulations at the time he was prevented from representing the Nigeria national team having earlier represented Germany at youth and at age group levels.
 But in 2004, FIFA removed the age limit for switching of nationalities, meaning that Aogo could have represented Nigeria.
 However, after turning down several invitations by the Nigerian Football Association he declared his desire to continue representing Germany as he saw a good chance to earn a place in the German senior squad in the future.

 Nigeria, the homeland of Aogo's father, wanted to call him up for the 2010 FIFA World Cup in South Africa as Shaibu Amodu watched him for a considerable time but Aogo announced on 5 January 2010 that he would only play for the Germany national team.
 He made his debut for Germany in their first preparation game against Malta in a 3–0 victory on 13 May 2010, playing 79 minutes, before being replaced by fellow full-back and then Hamburg club mate Jérôme Boateng.
 Aogo was included in Germany's 2010 FIFA World Cup squad.
 He won his last cap in early June 2013.

 Style of play

-Germany national youth football team coach Horst Hrubesch said about Aogo that he has "a very good left foot, is clever with or without the ball at his feet, tactically flexible on the football pitch, and can cross and pass through good diagonal balls to forwards".
+Germany national youth coach Horst Hrubesch said about Aogo that he had "a very good left foot, is clever with or without the ball at his feet, tactically flexible on the football pitch, and can cross and pass through good diagonal balls to forwards".

 Personal life

-Aogo was previously engaged to Alessia Walch; the bass player for German Country-Pop band Mayor's Destiny.
+Aogo was previously engaged to Alessia Walch, the bass player for German country-pop band Mayor's Destiny.

-Aogo received the Silbernes Lorbeerblatt; the highest sports award in Germany.
+Aogo received the Silbernes Lorbeerblatt in 2010, the highest sports award in Germany.